 You might need to register as an employer even if you're the only person working in your business (perhaps because you're the only director of your limited company).
 If any of the conditions above apply to you as an employee, you'll need to register - you'll be both the employer and employee.

-If you need to register as an employer you can do so up to four weeks in advance of the first payday.
+If you need to register as an employer you can do so in advance of the first payday.
 You should start the process in plenty of time because:

-Please note if you register and don't file anything with HMRC for four months then your PAYE scheme will be closed and you will have to re-register.
+Please note if you register and don't file anything with HMRC for 120 days your PAYE scheme will be cancelled and you will have to re-register.

 To register as an employer you'll need the following information to hand.
 Items marked with an asterisk (*) are necessary and you will not be able to register without providing that information.